SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 There are some features which I would like to implement on this site once I have progressed through this course and further developed my coding skills:
 <ul>
-<li>I would like to implement a real order form with e-commerce capablilities to allow users to actually make a purchase directly from the site.</li>
+<li>I would like to implement a real order form with e-commerce capabilities to allow users to actually make a purchase directly from the site.</li>
 <li>In the shop page, I would like to have an interactive side scrolling bar which displays the products and allows users to through by clicking an arrow to the left or right on desktop, or by swiping on a tablet or mobile.</li>
 </ul>